covscript/ecs/README.md

 ## Compatibility Notice
 1. The program translated by ECS Compiler will depends on package `ecs`.
 2. The behavior of Lambda Expression will be very different
 3. Separated exception system.
-Please call `e = ecs.handle_exception(e)` to solve compatible problem in CovScript 3 when catch exception from ECS Packages
+Please call `e = ecs.handle_exception(e)` to solve compatible problem in CovScript 3 when catch exception from ECS Packages.
+4. To support `new` and `gcnew` operator with arguments, please define `construct` function separately.